WHM Initial Setup for VPS

 No, thank you: This will prevent the auto setup features on email clients from automatically locating and configuring themselves.

 Enable: This will allow users to configure the retention period for incoming, outgoing, and mailing list emails.
 You can enable the archiving feature through the cPanel interface on a per-domain basis.
 Messages can be retrieved through the following methods:

 - Downloading the messages directly

 No, thank you: This will prevent the server from retaining messages being sent.
 Additionally, these options to control the archive type and retention period per domain will be removed from cPanel.

-Enable: This will allow you to query the Apache servers status to determine the true sender of the email.
-By looking at the process table to determine who really sent the message, cPanel can accurately report the sender of the message.
+Enable: This will allow you to query the Apache server's status to determine the email's true sender.
+By looking at the process table to determine who really sent the message, cPanel can accurately report the message's sender.
 While this requires more process time, it is more reliable and cannot be forged.

-No, thank you: This will prevent mail delivery process from querying the Apache server to determine the true sender of a message when the user who sent the message is 'nobody'.
+No, thank you: This will prevent the mail delivery process from querying the Apache server to determine the true sender when the user who sent the message is 'nobody.'